 The Warrant Unit is responsible for locating and arresting individuals wanted on felony and misdemeanor warrants, as well as other court warrants.

-The Investigative Division Sergeant is also responsible for the Sexual Offender Notifications.
+The Investigative Division Sergeant is also responsible for Sexual Offender Notifications.